-The identifier of a BSS, i.e., the 'name' of the WiFi network as announced by you laptop or smartphone.
-It is broadcast by the Access Point (AP) in beacons.
+The identifier of a BSS, i.e. the "name" of the Wi-Fi network as announced by your laptop or smartphone.
+It is broadcast by the access point (AP) in beacons.

 Client

 A client is a host that wishes to consume a service from a host over the network.